 A breach of contract can lead to the termination of an employee.
 However, what if the employee says they are not to blame for an incident at work?
 The Supreme Court of British Columbia recently issued a decision where the facts of the incident leading to termination came down to the employee’s word against the employer’s.

+The employer had a contract with a pulp mill to move rail cars along the internal rail line of the pulp mill.
+He had been working for the employer for six years before he was involved with a train derailment at the pulp mill on December 28, 2015.
+He was terminated following the derailment.
 The employee worked as a switchman.
 On the day of the incident he was responsible for providing radio communication to a colleague who was moving train cars down a track to make room on another track for train cars to pass.
 He was supposed to alert his colleague, who was operating the train cars, about how many train car lengths he was from the warehouse.
 This was normally done by counting down “4-3-2-1.”
 On the day of the incident the employee stopped counting down at “2” and then ceased communication before eventually shouting “Blast”; “Slow down”; “Stop”; “Blast the air” over the radio.
 It was too late, though, and the train car collided with the warehouse, crashing through the door and causing another train car to derail.

 The employer’s argument was that the employee dialed in his duty to properly clear the tracks.
 Meanwhile, the plaintiff said he did not receive adequate training on how to handle issues such as what occurred on December 28, 2015.
 He claimed that his radio must have not been working, which is why his colleague did not respond to his please to stop the car.
 The employer put forward that the employee was making up an excuse in order to save himself from disciplinary measures.
 It was the employer’s position that the train derailment was one reason to issue discipline, while the employee’s lie about how it occurred was another.